 I definitely can’t, so be prepared for all things berries, and fresh produce heading your way soon.
-(Be sure and check out my Instagram Stories to see what I’m up to in real time, and what recipes will be coming your way next.)
-And the best part is, if you’re in a late season area like me, you’ll have all sorts of new recipes to try out by the time you have local produce again!
+(Check out my Instagram Stories to see what I’m up to in real time, and what recipes will be coming your way next.)
+And the best part is, if you’re in a late-season area like me, you’ll have all sorts of new recipes to try out by the time you have local produce again!

 Anyways… back to the point which is these lovely spring rolls, which are technically summer rolls, but since everyone calls them spring rolls, I’m just rolling with it.

 (On a side note, usually I edit out my ridiculous puns because I make them completely on accident, but maybe I’ll start leaving some in, just so you can have a laugh at my goofy brain.
 Seriously though whenever I accidentally make a pun, my family just looks at me like ‘really?’ and then I realize what I’ve just said.
 It’s actually kind of embarrassing sometimes because people think you’re doing it on purpose, when in reality I’m just that ridiculous!)

 I promise that’s the last tangent today, (probably) and we’ll just get on talking about these Rainbow Spring Rolls which are so delicious.
 I haven’t actually rolled up spring rolls (before this recipe) in years because life gets busy, so I’m going to give you 2 options today.